Last Updated: September 29, 2022

 So we aren't blind to those other considerations, but we do want to encourage better thinking and conversation about the interactions between transit and sprawl as one and only one aspect of transit planning.
 This article isn't particularly applicable to bus routes, but rather focuses on fixed light or commuter rail, tram lines, and bus rapid transit (BRT) that involves important capital expenditures.

 Based on this line of thought, one might assume that transit will always be inherently anti-sprawl.
-But as we saw in thinking about London for a moment, it could be that the very extension of the transit line leads to and enables development of somewhat low density housing near the edges of a metro area.
-The almost inevitable result is that beyond that first circle of "somewhat low" density will lie "truly low" density right away in an area where population and housing demand are growing.
+But as we saw in thinking about London for a moment, it could be that the very extension of the transit line leads to and enables development of somewhat low density housing near the edges of a metro area, especially when large parking lots are located in close-in suburbs.
+The almost inevitable result is that beyond that first circle of "somewhat low" density at the end of the line will lie "truly low" density right away in an area where population and housing demand are growing.

 The most useful thing we can do on this website that aims to help non-professionals think about community issues is to offer these six discussion-starter questions that you and your fellow citizens or decision makers could talk about to evaluate the interaction between transit and sprawl in your own city.